hussain5577/Gen_Image/README.md

 python -m venv env
 source env/bin/activate  # On Windows: env\Scripts\activate

+When we install a virtual environment, the activation script sometimes fails to work, and we encounter an error.
+We can activate it either through the Command Prompt (CMD) or by setting the command in the terminal of Visual Studio.
+Visual Studio has its own terminal where this can be done

+' Set-ExecutionPolicy RemoteSigned -Scope Process '

 # Install required packages
 pip install django djangorestframework Pillow torch torchvision diffusers transformers accelerate
 ```